About the 42 Soul-Signature Strengths Model

 – The Hitchhiker’s Guide to the Galaxy

 The 42 Soul Signature Strengths also form an interconnected whole, where the focus shifts from leaning only on your highest strengths (for example, top 5) to using virtually all 42 strengths.
 The 42 strengths connect in an integrated way where the interplay between different strengths fosters a more balanced functioning.
-For example, it is still encouraged to look at your highest, top 5 strengths, however, when you optimize these strengths, you will draw on most of the 42 strengths to balance out your highest (top 5) strengths.
+For example, the focus is still on your top 5 strengths, like in other systems, but all 42 strengths are used to balance them out.

-The 42 Soul-Signature Strengths model also includes unique elements such as Physical Mastery, recognizing that the body is integral to personality.
+The 42 Soul-Signature Strengths model also includes unique elements such as Physical Mastery, recognizing the mind-body connection.
 The model draws from diverse influences such as positive psychology (e.g., Flow State, Strength-Spotter, Peer-Coaching), depth psychology (e.g., Affect Artist), science-based spirituality (e.g., Letting Go, Envisioning & Faith, Mystic).
 In addition, this model also incorporates insights from figures like Dr. Joe Dispenza and Dr. David Hawkins, inspiring strengths like Drive Redirection.

 The 42-SSS was developed by Kris Priol, who has a B.A. in Psychology from Hungary and an M.S. in Positive Psychology and Well-Being from the Netherlands.
-He also won study-abroad scholarships to study in California, where he studied abroad two times.
-He know lives in San Diego, California.
+He has also won study-abroad scholarships to study in California, where he studied abroad two times.
+He now lives in San Diego, California, and is currently pursuing his third psychology degree at Sofia University.

 What People Say: